 Phase 1: Project Selection: EPA announces the amount of funding it will have available and solicits letters of interest from prospective borrowers.
-In the letter of interest, prospective borrowers demonstrate their projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
-Based on this information, EPA selects projects which it intends to fund and invites them to continue to the application process.
+In their letters of interest, prospective borrowers demonstrate their project's eligibility, creditworthiness, engineering feasibility, readiness to proceed, and alignment with EPA’s policy priorities.
+Based on this information, EPA selects projects which it intends to fund and invites the prospective borrowers to continue to the application process.

-For more details on the application process, see the WIFIA Program Handbook below.
+For more details on the application process, see the WIFIA Program Handbook.

 Notice of Funding Availability

-Prospective borrowers must submit a letter of interest for their project to the WIFIA program.
 In the letter of interest, the prospective borrower provides information to demonstrate its projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
 If EPA selects the projects, then the prospective borrower is invited to submit an application.
 EPA will only select projects that it expects might reasonably proceed to closing.
 New application materials for the FY 2020 funding round will be available when the next Notice of Funding Availability is announced.

 WIFIA Letter of Interest Form

 WIFIA Application Form